 In summer of 2021, we saw a steep increase in forward prices for natural gas.
-Although the Aurora database's default natural gas price is a blend of forward prices and long-term gas price forecasts, that blended forecast was developed in 2020 and did not reflect the reality of high summer natural gas prices that have become a regular occurrence.
+The Aurora database's default natural gas price is a blend of the current forward price curve for natural gas and a long-term gas price forecast, but that blended forecast was developed in 2020 and did not reflect the reality of high summer natural gas prices that have since become a regular occurrence.
 In order to capture a wider range of possibilities, we develop four natural gas price scenarios for each of the four IRP scenarios - two with elevated near-term prices based on forward prices published in the summer of 2021 and two with lower near term prices Figure 2.
-It is worth noting that these price scenarios were developed prior to the war in Ukraine and are significantly lower than the \$8+ /MMBtu forward prices we are currently seeing in 2022.
+It is noting that these price scenarios were developed prior to the war in Ukraine and are significantly lower than the \$8+ /MMBtu forward prices we are currently seeing in 2022.
 That said, these four forecasts represent an average price for the respective scenarios.
 Within Aurora, we still run five gas risk runs, which draw random gas prices from a distribution defined by the underlying averages in Figure 2.
 Those random draws do in fact reach prices as high as \$10/MMBtu (real 2021\$).